-457-381 Layout and Fabrication II
+457-381 Layout and Fabrication II 2 cr

 This is a continuation of 457-380 Layout and Fabrication I, meant to develop layout and problem-solving skills with more complex projects and design work.
-Make parts using computerized shape cutting machine operation with oxyacetylene and plasma arc processes; which will then be assembled, welded, and ground off prior to painting.
+Make parts/projects using CNC metal fabrication equipment that pertains to the welding industry, which will then be assembled, welded, and ground off prior to painting.

-Prerequisite(s): 457-380 Layout and Fabrication I. Restricted to students admitted to the following program(s): 31-442-1 Welding.
+Prerequisite(s): 457-380 Layout and Fabrication I/CNC (or taken concurrently) and 442-363 Adv Wire-Feed Welding (or taken concurrently) and 442-366 Advanced Arc Welding (or taken concurrently).
+Restricted to students admitted to the following program(s): 31-442-1 Welding, 32-457-1 Welding Fabrication.